 For greater details please read the fact sheet on the EU's immigration policy.

 European Asylum policy

 Since 1999, the EU has been working to create a Common European Asylum System (CEAS).
 For the common system to work, it must have:

 - consistent rules for granting refugee status across all member states

 - a mechanism for determining which member state is responsible for considering an asylum application

-- standards on reception conditions
+- common standards on reception conditions

 - partnerships and cooperation with non-EU countries

-Since 2005 the European Parliament decides on an equal footing with the Council of the EU on asylum-related legislation.
+With the Lisbon Treaty the European Parliament decides on an equal footing with the Council of the EU on asylum-related legislation.